brillout/goldpage/docs/readme.template.md

 ## !VAR SPA_APP

-!INLINE ./snippets/warning-advanced.md
+!INLINE ./snippets/app-type-intro.md an SPA
->
-> This section assumes that you know what SPA, MPA, [browser-side routing, and server-side routing](!VAR|ANCHOR CONTROL_ROUTING) mean.

-By default,
+then:
+- Create a single page with a catch-all route.
+(That is, create only one page config with `route: '/:param*`; all URLs will be routed to this single page.)
+- Use a browser-side routing such as React Router.
+(We elaborate more at !VAR|LINK CONTROL_ROUTING.)

-Goldpage generates an MPA which most of the a better alterantive to an SPA.
+Note that an MPA is almost always a better alternative than an SPA.
+And, by default, Goldpage builds an MPA.
+So, if you want an SPA, this means that you most likely don't have to do anything.
-(MPA is basically the same than an SPA but with server-side routing and code-splitting.)
+(AN MPA is basically the same than an SPA but with server-side routing and code-splitting.)

-An SPA is what you get when you use create-create-app, vue-cli, the Webpack CLI, and Parcel.

-If you're curious:
-you could still have an SPA by have a single page with a catch-all route and use a browser-side routing library such as React Router.

-(FYI, a SPA is what you get when you use create-react-app, vue-cli, Webpack, and Parcel.)
+(FYI, a SPA is what you get when you use create-react-app, vue-cli, Webpack, or Parcel.)

 ## !VAR SSR_APP

-!INLINE ./snippets/warning-advanced.md
->
-> This section assumes that you know about `renderToHtml`, `renderToDom` and that you know what [SSR](https://github.com/brillout/awesome-universal-rendering#introduction) means.

-Set the page configs `renderToHtml: true` and `renderToDom: true` in order add SSR to a page.
+!INLINE ./snippets/app-type-intro.md an SSR app
+then:

-By setting `renderToHtml: true` and `renderToDom: true` to all page configs you get an SSR app.
+- Set `renderToHtml: true` and `renderToDom: true` to all your page configs.
+(We explain `renderToHtml` and `renderToDom` at !VAR|LINK RENDER_WHEN.)

-An SSR app is what you get when you use Next.js and Nuxt.js.
+(FYI, an SSR app is what you get when you use Next.js or Nuxt.js.)

 !INLINE ./snippets/section-footer.md #readme